 • With regards to resistance or costs, the order of rows and columns is the one specified in the CLASS_LIST_LITERAL() or CLASS_LIST_NUMERIC(), whichever comes first.
 From Class i to Class j is an integer value giving the relative cost of moving from a cell of class i to a cell of class j .

 • Costs must be given as integers 1 or greater.
-For example, given five classes, the following file would be suitable:
+For example, given four classes, the following file would be suitable:

 FSQ_TABLE